-Many expats find that local healthcare coverage is adequate, particularly in nations which have reputable and well-established healthcare networks, as the costs are generally lower than those associated with international health insurance packages.
-Some local healthcare systems, however, do have limitations – long waiting times is a common issue – in which case a local private plan can be useful.
+Many expats find that local healthcare coverage is adequate, as the costs are generally lower than international health insurance packages.
+Some local healthcare systems, however, do have their limitations, in which case a local private plan can be useful.

-An international health insurance plan, however, provides you with coverage wherever you go; in your country of residence, your home country and any countries you travel to abroad.
-It may also offer additional services in the country you live in, such as a wider choice of hospitals, access to English-speaking doctors, limited expatriate healthcare, and extra treatments such as dental and maternity care, that may not be included in certain local packages.
+An international health insurance plan, however, provides you with coverage wherever you go.
+This includes in your country of residence, your home country, and any countries you travel to abroad.
+It may also offer additional services in the country you live in, such as a wider choice of hospitals, access to English-speaking doctors, and extra treatments such as dental and maternity care.

-However, it is important to note that for some features, for example, if you want private maternity coverage, you will need to have been covered for a minimum amount of time, such as 6–12 months, while state health cover will sometimes cover you once you are registered.
+However, it is important to note that for some features (e.g., maternity coverage), you will need to have been covered for a minimum amount of time, while state health cover will sometimes cover you once you are registered.

 Do you need international health insurance to travel abroad?

-Some local private health insurance plans will cover you while travelling abroad but typically only until a set amount of time – for example, up to three months – and only for urgent or emergency medical treatment.
-If you find yourself in a situation that requires you to frequently travel, move between countries or spend extended periods abroad, a local plan is often not adequate for expatriate healthcare.
+Some local private health insurance plans will cover you while traveling abroad.
+Typically, this only lasts for a limited amount of time and is only for urgent medical treatment.
+If you travel frequently or spend extended periods abroad, a local plan is often not adequate for expatriate healthcare.

-In essence, international health insurance covers you wherever you go, meaning you don’t have to worry about purchasing cover every time you travel to a new country.
-A comprehensive international health insurance package can cover you for a range of eventualities, including sudden illness, treatment of injuries and evacuation and repatriation in case of emergency, the latter which are typically not covered by local insurances.
+In essence, international health insurance covers you wherever you go; this means that you don’t have to buy coverage every time you travel to a new country.
+A comprehensive package can cover a range of eventualities, including sudden illness, treatment of injuries, evacuation, and repatriation.

-It should be noted, however, that if you are a citizen from the European Economic Area (EEA – European Union plus Iceland, Norway and Liechtenstein) or Switzerland based in Europe, then the European Health Insurance Card (EHIC) entitles you to receive expatriate healthcare in all European Economic Area (EEA) countries and Switzerland.
-This does not, however, entitle you to free treatment – rather you will receive state healthcare at the same price as a national of that country.
+It should be noted, however, that if you are a citizen from the European Economic Area (EEA – the European Union plus Iceland, Liechtenstein, and Norway) or Switzerland based in Europe, then the European Health Insurance Card (EHIC) entitles you to receive expatriate healthcare in all EEA countries and Switzerland.
+This does not, however, entitle you to free treatment; rather, you will receive state healthcare at the same price as a national of that country.
 The EHIC, however, typically only covers emergency or necessary treatment.

-Avoid a ‘coverage gap’: Safely switch policies when moving abroad
+Avoid a coverage gap: switching policies when moving abroad

-If you are moving country, either for a short period of time or permanently, it is first of all important to ensure that your current health insurance package remains valid until the day you depart.
+If you are moving to a new country, ensure that your current health insurance package remains valid until the day you depart.

 In many cases, health insurance companies will request that you cancel your policy in writing, either by post or online.
 There may be some cost involved in the cancellation, particularly if you have any outstanding payments or cancel before the allowed time.
 Some policies may have restricted cancellation dates, such as three months before your package expires or on 31 December of each year.

-If you receive state healthcare cover then the cancellation process will vary according to the country you are in.
-For example, in the Netherlands where state healthcare is mandatory for all expats, your insurance automatically ends once you cease to be employed in the country.
+If you receive state healthcare cover, then the cancellation process will vary according to the country you are in.
+For example, in the Netherlands where state healthcare is mandatory for all residents, your insurance automatically ends once you cease to be employed in the country.

-Unless you already have international health insurance coverage, the next step is to then arrange healthcare cover in the country you are moving to.
+Unless you already have international health insurance coverage, the next step is arranging healthcare coverage in the country you are moving to.
 This may involve either state or private insurance.

-However, in some cases, this can cause a gap in your coverage; it may take time before you can cut through the red tape to access local health insurance abroad, or there may be restrictions on how long you need to be paying social security before you are eligible for certain free medical treatments.
+However, in some cases, this can cause a gap in your coverage.
+It may take time before you can cut through the red tape to access local health insurance abroad.
+There may also be restrictions on how long you need to be paying social security before you are eligible for certain free medical treatments.

 International health insurance cost

-Even if the majority of your travel is within Europe, you may want to consider worldwide expat medical insurance so you are covered if you ever have to travel farther afield at short notice.
-You can find cheap international health insurance that excludes doctor visits or outpatient care, such as seeing a specialist or getting an x-ray, but instead focuses on inpatient care and other emergency treatments.
+Even if the majority of your travel is within Europe, you may want to consider worldwide medical insurance so you are covered if you ever have to travel farther afield at short notice.
+You can find cheap international health insurance that excludes doctor visits or outpatient care but instead focuses on inpatient care and other emergency treatments.

 Your international health insurance cost is typically calculated on numerous factors, such as: